authzed/docs/docs/spicedb-dedicated/dedicated-configuration.md

 There are two rollout strategies: `rolling update` and `immediate`.

 - `rolling update` is a zero downtime strategy for upgrading to a new version.
-This is recommended for prod permissions systems.
+This is recommended for prod Permissions Systems.
 - `immediate` involves downtime, but is faster than `rolling update`.

 ### Define Cluster(s)